university-of-york/uoy-design-patterns/src/pages/03-js-modules/37-searchables-module.md

 ---

-title: Searchable tables
+title: Searchables
-name: searchable-tables-module
+name: searchables-module
 category: modules
 subcategory: Component modules
 layout: q+tq
-id: searchable-tables-module-page
+id: searchables-module-page

 ---

-<div class="lead"><p>Make any table searchable by adding a `js-searchable-table` class to a table.
+<div class="lead"><p>Make any table or list searchable by adding a `js-searchable` class to a table.
 It will automatically add the required search field above the table.</p></div>

 You can add other options to the table by using `data-` attributes.

+The simplest version searches [list items](#example-using-list-).

-THe label of the text field will usually say **Search this table**.
+The label of the text field will usually say **Search**.
 To change it, add a `data-label` attribute.
 See the example [here](#example-using-data-label-).

 By default, the search will look at the text content of every table cell (`th` or `td`) in the `tbody`, and will not search the `thead`.
 If you have a header line in the `tbody`, add the `data-header="true"` attribute and the search will skip the first row in the table.
 See [here](#example-using-data-header-).